en-wl/wordlist/README.md

 name for now.

 In order to use ESDB the database must first be created from the source files in the `data/` directly.
-To do so simply type:
+If you have a Unix-like environment simply type:

     make

 which will create the sqlite3 file `scowl.db` which is all that you need for most operations.
 If required the flat text file can also be created with `make scowl.txt`.

 To work with the database use the `scowl` script provided in the root directory.
 This script is a very thin wrapper around the `libscowl` Python